+At the same time, they should also be acquainted with the principal industries and economic system of their people.
 The students should be duly encouraged to understand the problem of equality of the various groups in the country.
 The problem should be well discussed in the classroom also in order to remove any misconception from the minds of the students.

+They should also try to ponder over the benefits that the nation may have by behaving with the people of minority groups with due sympathy and feelings of brotherhood.
 The knowledge about all these things will develop kind feeling about the minority group and the purpose of inter-group education will be achieved.
 So we have to organize the curriculum for inter-group education by keeping the above things in view.